starship/starship/docs/de-DE/config/README.md

 ## Rust

-Das `rust` Modul zeigt die derzeit installierte Version von Rust an.
+The `rust` module shows the currently installed version of Rust.
 Das Modul wird gezeigt, wenn mindestens einer der folgenden Punkte erfüllt ist:

-- Das aktuelle Verzeichnis enthält eine `Cargo.toml`-Datei
+- The current directory contains a `Cargo.toml` file
-- Das aktuelle Verzeichnis enthält eine Datei mit der `.rs`-Erweiterung
+- The current directory contains a file with the `.rs` extension

 ### Optionen